zonemaster/zonemaster-cli/USING.md

 Use `--no-ipv6` to avoid meaningless errors if there is no IPv6 support.

-## Invoking the command line tool
+## Invoking the command line tool using Docker

 The most basic use of the `zonemaster-cli` command is to just test a domain, e.g.
 "zonemaster.net".

-Using Docker:
 ```sh
 docker run -t --rm zonemaster/cli zonemaster.net --no-ipv6
 ```